McCorvey, who was at center of Roe v. Wade, dead at 69

 She recounted her evangelical conversion and stand against abortion in the January 1998 book “Won by Love,” which ends with McCorvey happily involved with Operation Rescue.

-But by August of that year, she had changed faiths to Catholicism.
-And though she was still against abortion, she had left Operation Rescue, saying she had reservations about the group’s confrontational style.
+But by August of that year, she had changed faiths to Catholicism and had left Operation Rescue.
+Though she was still against abortion, she said she had reservations about the group’s confrontational style.

 In May 2009, she was arrested on trespassing charges after joining more than 300 anti-abortion demonstrators when President Barack Obama spoke at the University of Notre Dame.
 In July 2009, she was among demonstrators arrested for disrupting Sonia Sotomayor’s Supreme Court nomination hearing.